Terah Lyons

-Terah Lyons was the executive director of the Partnership on AI and was a policy advisor to the United States Chief Technology Officer Megan Smith in President Barack Obama's Office of Science and Technology Policy.
-She is known for her expertise in the field of artificial intelligence and technology policy.
+Terah Lyons is known for her work in the field of artificial intelligence and technology policy.
+Lyons was the executive director of the Partnership on AI and was a policy advisor to the United States Chief Technology Officer Megan Smith in President Barack Obama's Office of Science and Technology Policy.

 Education and early career

 Lyons was raised in Fort Collins, Colorado.
 She received her Bachelor's Degree from Harvard University in 2014 in Social Studies with a focus on Network Theory and Complex Systems.
 During her time at Harvard, she received the Thouron Award in 2012 to study for a summer at the University of Cambridge.
 While at Harvard, she worked as a research analyst for David Gergen at the Kennedy School of Government Center for Public Policy.
 Her senior thesis was entitled "Social Networks and Shibboleths: Gender Diversity and Stratification in Structures of Elite Corporate Leadership."
 Following her time at Harvard, she became a Fellow with the Harvard School of Engineering and Applied Sciences based in Cape Town, South Africa.